frconor-ebook/meditations/_posts/2025-04-28-our-lady-of-africa.md

 Our Lady of Africa is there to protect all of this.
 We can ask her for special graces, for the fruit, and for the future of the evangelization of Africa, a land of special martyrs.

-In the latter part of the 20th century, in 1995, Pope John Paul II convened in Rome a Synod on Africa.
+In the latter part of the 20th century, in 1995, Pope \[John Paul II\] convened in Rome a Synod o\[n Africa.
 The findings of that Synod are reflected in a document called *Ecclesia in Africa*, or 'The Church in Africa."

 It is worthwhile reading some time.
 It's like the ideas of the Catholic Church wants to shape Africa within the 21st century.

-In that document, Pope John Paul says, "It seems that the 'hour of Africa' has come, a favorable time which urgently invites Christ\'s messengers to launch out into the deep and to cast their nets for the catch (cf. Luke 5:4)."
+In that document, Pope John Paul says, "It seems that the 'hour of Africa' has come, a favorable time which urgently invites Christ\'s messengers to launch out into the deep and to cast their nets for the catch" (*cf.* Luke 5:4).

 On this Feast of Our Lady of Africa, each one of us who are recipients of this great legacy, the Christian history of Africa, have to try and renew our desires to be true apostles.